rebeccaly/virgil/wiki/glossary.md

 A Virgil Card is the primary entity of the Public Keys Service, it includes information about the user and their public key.
 The Virgil Card identifies a user by one of their available types, such as an email, a phone number, etc. Global Cards are created with the validation token received after verification through Virgil Identity Service.
 Any developer with a Virgil account can create a Global Virgil Card.
 Virgil Identity Service ensures the user that the account, with a particular email, has been verified and that the email owner is also the Identity owner.

 ## Hash
 A fixed-size result obtained by applying a mathematical function (the hashing algorithm) to an arbitrary amount of data.
-(Also known as "message digest.").

 ## Hashing Functions
 A set of functions used to create and destroy hash objects, get or set the parameters of a hash object, and hash data and session keys.